drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 2. Edit the `Gemfile` to include `gem 'jekyll-scholar'` where the other plugins are listed.

-3. Optional: The defaut citation format is "apa".
-If you want to change that, you can specify a different [CSL](https://citationstyles.org/) file.
-In my case, I found the file `physical-review-d.csl`, copied it into my main blog directory, and then added the following to my `_config.yml` file:
+3. Optional: The default citation format is "apa".
+If you want to change that, you can specify any of the styles on  [this list](https://github.com/hugoroy/csl-styles) (without the `.csl` ending), or you can use your own [CSL](https://citationstyles.org/) file.
+In my case, I did the latter: I found the file `physical-review-d.csl`, copied it into my main blog directory, and then added the following to my `_config.yml` file:

 ```yaml
 scholar:
   style: physical-review-d
 ```
-...in order to render the citation style you see below (as well as the use of numbered brackets above for the citation markers).
+...in order to render the citation style you see below, and the numbered-bracket citation markers above.

 Did you notice the 'magic' of what we just did with the citation format?
 The convenience of this BibTeX/jekyll-scholar approach is that instead of having to manually edit full references on each individual page -- say, if you wanted to change citation formats (or alternatively, update information about a paper  cited in multiple posts), -- now you only change **one line** in `_config.yml` (or update one spot in `references.bib`) and the system "builds out" the change "everywhere."